Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Thatch Caye, a Muy’Ono Resort is another private island utopia about 25 minutes from the mainland of Belize.

-The eco-friendly, rustic-chic style of their Belize huts on the water exude the laid-back vibes the Caribbean islands are known for.
+Their eco-friendly, rustic-chic huts on the water exude the laid-back vibes the Caribbean islands are known for.

 The standard ones are just offshore and adjacent to each other.
-So those are ideal for a group or family looking for a more communal getaway.
+They’re ideal for a group or family looking for a more communal getaway.

 Then there are the premium bungalows.
 They’re separated by a walkway and are far more secluded.
 So if romance is what you’re after, choose the premium option.